 Open carry, or going visibly armed in public, while usually legal is not in my opinion the right thing nor the best thing to do.

-First, even though it may be legal it makes you a person of interest to many police (some of whom do not like the idea of armed citizens).
+First, even though it may be legal it makes you a person of interest to many police (many of whom do not like the idea of armed citizens).
 At least you may get hassled.
 At worst you my find yourself looking down a muzzle as they arrest you for whatever reason they think appropriate, and when they do they will most likely be terrified of you and yell and scream conflicting instructions.

 Second, it scares many sheep.
-Even tough it may be legal you may get stared at, and have mothers hide their children from that awful gun.
+Even though it may be legal you may get stared at, and have mothers hide their children from that awful gun.
 Even here in Arizona I see people react with alarm at a visibly armed person, generally giving them an "ohmygodthatmanhasaGUN" look.

 Third, for some reason the vast majority of people I see openly carrying are obviously doing nothing but making a political statement and not caring what effect it has on others.
 They are not truly serious about being armed.
 Cheap holsters, no spare magazines or reloads, and frequently firearms of rather dubious character.
 In addition, an awful lot of them are dressed like slobs and/or are frequently sporting t-shirts with provocative or even disgusting slogans.
 They look like what the liberals think all gun owners are -- ignorant, racist, redneck slobs, who are looking for a fight.
 That does nothing for our cause.
 On a range, in the field, on your own property, or in a class no problem.
 Otherwise, no one needs to know you own firearms or are armed.